lammps/lammps/doc/src/fix_mdi_qmmm.rst

 Description
 """""""""""

-This command enables LAMMPS to act as a client with another server code to perform a coupled QMMM (quantum-mechanics/molecular-mechanics) simulation.
-LAMMPS will perform classical MD (molecular mechnanics or MM) for the (typically larger) MM portion of the system.
+This command enables LAMMPS to act as a client with another server code to perform a coupled QM/MM (quantum-mechanics/molecular-mechanics) simulation.
+LAMMPS will perform classical MD (molecular mechanics or MM) for the (typically larger) MM portion of the system.
 A quantum mechanics code will calculate quantum energy and forces for the QM portion of the system.
 The two codes work together to calculate the energy and forces due to the cross interactions between QM and MM atoms.
 The QM server code must support use of the `MDI Library
 <https://molssi-mdi.github.io/MDI_Library/html/index.html>`_ as
 explained below.